andyk8872/project-2/README.md

 * [Sound](https://www.audiomicro.com/free-sound-effects)
   * The sounds were sourced from audiomicro.com.
 * [Font Awesome](https://fontawesome.com/)
-  * The icon in th econtact section
+  * The icon in th3 contact section
+  * The icons for the sound on/off button
   ***

 ## Testing: